 The objective of training programs is to allow for staff to be suitably qualified, and well prepared in an emergency event.
 An annually updated training program is in place for each employee, which includes specific training.
-For example, all staff that operates chlorine systems undergoes 'Chlorine Handling Awareness & Procedures' training by Orica.
-Staff are made aware of MSDS' for their site and are reviewed annually.
+For example, all staff that operate chlorine systems undergoes 'Chlorine Handling Awareness & Procedures' training.
+Staff are made aware of SDS' for their site and are reviewed annually.

-All records of training are kept in Councils Training and Development (TRAAD) system.
+All records of training are kept in Councils training system.
 In addition, Safe Work Method Statements and Safe Work Procedures are generated and implemented during activities that have potential to cause harm to persons or the environment.